danfuzz/samizdat/doc/language-guide/04-operators.md

 Prefix operators are higher in precedence than infix operators, but lower in precedence than postfix operators.

+#### Void contagion &mdash; `&expression`

+Placing an ampersand in front of an expression indicates that the expression *may* yield void, and if so, causes the void to "spread" outward to the immediately-surrounding function call, making that function call itself yield void, instead of actually performing the call.

+This operator is *only* valid when placed directly before an argument to a function call, element of a list construction, or index argument to a `[]` expression (and not, e.g., embedded any deeper in any sort of expression).

 #### Numeric positive &mdash; `+expression`